 The College of Liberal Arts and Sciences strives to follow ASU’s charter as “a comprehensive public research university, measured not by whom we exclude, but rather by whom we include and how they succeed.”

-Take a look at where we’re at now and what we’re doing to support diversity and inclusion within The College community and beyond.
+Take a look at where we’re at now and what we’re doing to fulfill this promise within The College community and beyond.

 Who are we as a college?